Bayern Munich 4-0 Barcelona: Messi and Co. overrun as Germans all but seal final berth

 Dante had to be alert to prevent a quick response from Barca, poking away Dani Alves’ cross at full stretch from the unmarked Messi, in a dangerous position where an own-goal could have easily occurred.

 Gomez then picked up the first yellow card of the game for barging into Messi, and he was quickly followed into the book by Bartra and Martinez for challenges on Muller and Andres Iniesta either side of the interval.

-But the third goal was always on the cards, and it duly arrived with 17 minutes remaining, albeit in contentious circumstances.
-Muller’s off-the-ball block on Alba went unheeded, and with the full-back out of the way, Robben curled sublimely into the far corner.
+The third goal was always in the cards, and it duly arrived with 17 minutes remaining, albeit in contentious circumstances.
+Muller’s off-the-ball block on Alba went unheeded, and with the fullback out of the way, Robben curled sublimely into the far corner.

-And in the 82nd minute, it was 4-0.
+Bayern got its fourth in the 82nd minute.
 David Alaba’s overlapping run down the left ended with a low cross into the six-yard area, where Muller was waiting to turn into the back of the net to leave the second leg at Camp Nou as little more than a formality, and finish off an epic 24 hours for Bayern.

 - Own Goal

 - Yellow Card

 - Penalty Shootout Goal

 - Yellow Card / Red Card

 - Goal.com Rating